-The Beatty Agricultural Scholarship fund, a gift of the late Harrison L. Beatty, provides a scholarship of approximately \$200 to a student entering the College of Agriculture from the Town of Bainbridge or from Chenango County.
+The Beatty Agricultural Scholarship fund, a gift of the late Harrison L. Beatty, provides a scholarship of approximately \$300 to a student entering the College of Agriculture from the Town of Bainbridge or from Chenango County.
 Grades in Regents Examinations receive major consideration in making the award.
-Application blanks may be obtained from principals in Chenango County schools and must be sent to the Office of Resident Instruction, Roberts Hall, Ithaca, New York, by February 15.
+Application blanks may be obtained from guidance Counselors in Chenango County schools and must be sent to the Office of Resident Instruction by February 15.